From Moral Issues that Divide Us

 5/6-9/2002 24 67 7 2

-We turn now to the theoretical ethical theories of history’s great philosophers.
-These fall into four groupings: (1) the metaphysics of morality, (2) moral psychology, (3) moral principles, and (4) the moral foundations of government.
+The ethical theories that we will explore here are in four groups: (1) the metaphysics of morality, (2) moral psychology, (3) moral principles, and (4) the moral foundations of government.

 THE METAPHYSICS OF MORALITY